simple-registry/simple-registry/doc/reference/configuration.md

 Each OCI `PATCH` request streams into a long-lived S3 multipart upload, with no intermediate objects or assembly phase.
 When the client completes the upload with a `PUT` request, the multipart upload is finalized and the blob is copied to its content-addressed path.
 This mode works with most S3-compatible providers.

-A `PATCH` that carries a `Content-Length` is uploaded directly as an `UploadPart` with that known length.
-A chunked `PATCH` (no `Content-Length`, as `docker push` sends) is streamed to EOF.
-When `multipart_part_size` is above the 5 MiB floor, it is coalesced server-side into `part_size` parts via `UploadPartCopy`, buffering at most one 5 MiB sub-part and restaging the trailing remainder.
-When `multipart_part_size` is exactly 5 MiB, it streams plain 5 MiB parts directly with no coalescing.
+A `PATCH` that carries a `Content-Length` is uploaded directly as an `UploadPart` with that known length, split into equal parts only where it would breach S3's 5 GiB per-part ceiling.
+A chunked `PATCH` (no `Content-Length`, as `docker push` sends) is drained to EOF, flushing an `UploadPart` each time `multipart_part_size` bytes accumulate and restaging the trailing remainder.

 Memory usage per upload: for a known-length `PATCH`, up to one ~1 MiB streaming read frame, with no data buffered beyond the current frame.
-For a coalesced chunked `PATCH` (`multipart_part_size` above the 5 MiB floor), at most one buffered 5 MiB sub-part, at the cost of moving each byte twice within S3 (into a scratch object, then `UploadPartCopy` into the upload).
+For a chunked `PATCH`, one `multipart_part_size` part while it fills; the remainder the previous `PATCH` staged streams back into it, so the bound stays one part size per in-flight request.

 **Uniform mode (`multipart_uniform_parts = true`)**